 In the document, I explain important lighting principles and how the render generate a frame.
 To facilitate the understanding of these concepts, I have created several diagrams, decision flowcharts, and tables to give a high-level perspective of the lighting pipeline and to help users decide which render pipeline and which global lighting settings would best suit their requirements.

-I am an experienced lighting artist with over a decade of AAA experience in the field of real-time rendering.
-I have a strong technical and artistic background and I specialize in lighting, level beautification, UX, tools design, and workflow improvements.
+I am an experienced technical artist with over a decade of AAA experience in the field of real-time rendering.
+I specialize in lighting, level beautification, tools design, and workflow improvements.
+I hold a BSc in Computer Science from the University of Fribourg.

-I have worked on award-winning games and large AAA productions, such as the Crysis series, Ryse: Son of Rome, Grand Theft Auto V and Red Dead Redemption 2.
-Therefore, I have a great understanding of the art, lighting and tools requirements for many types of projects, from highly scripted cinematic experiences to large-scale open worlds, as well as competitive multiplayer games.
+I have worked on award-winning games and large AAA productions including the Crysis series, Ryse: Son of Rome, Grand Theft Auto V and Red Dead Redemption 2.
+Therefore, I have a proven understanding of the art, lighting and tools requirements for many types of projects, from highly scripted cinematic experiences to large-scale open worlds, as well as competitive multiplayer games.

-I work currently for Unity Technologies, as Technical Art Manager in the R&D Graphics team, where I lead fellow technical artists whose mission is to improve artists’ efficiency, develop new tools, workflows and graphical features alongside engineers and designers, and educate users globally.
+I work currently for Unity Technologies, as Technical Art Manager in the Technology organization.
+I manage fellow technical artists whose mission is to improve artists’ efficiency, educate users globally, and develop new features alongside engineers and designers.

 For more information, please see my detailed resume or contact me on LinkedIn.
 You can discover my lighting work in the next pages or directly visit my Best Of section.